MartinDK/gatsby-bootcamp/src/posts/tribes.md

 date: "2019-12-09"
 type: "Blog"
 ---
 People belong to a tribe.
 In a tribe people work together with shared goals.
-Everyone doesn't belong to the same tribe.
+Tribes working together form a Nation.
+Successful nations are able to integrate tribes to form a cohesive nation.
 - Tribes compete and work with each other.
 - Not all competition leads to conflict.
 - Healthy competition leads peaceful hierarchy and status.